 Dorothy Kim (Brandeis U)

-Hoyeol Kim is currently working for the AI Data team of Amazon Web Services as a Machine Learning Data Linguist.
+Hoyeol Kim is currently working for Amazon Web Services as a Machine Learning Data Linguist.
 He received his PhD in English with a focus on computational approaches in the humanities from Texas A&M University.
 He is a Collaborative Development Editor at Digital Humanities Quarterly.
 His articles, “Sentiment Analysis: Limits and Progress of the Syuzhet Package and Its Lexicons” and “Victorian400: Colorizing Victorian Illustrations” were published by Digital Humanities Quarterly and the International Journal of Humanities and Arts Computing, respectively.

 Katarzyna Anna Kapitan (Linacre College, U Oxford)